mqtt-tools/mqttwarn/README.md

   to subscribe to. _mqttwarn_ handles each message received on this subscription by handing it off to one or more service targets.

-  Section names must be unique, and must specify the topic to be processed.
+  Section names must be unique and must specify the name of the topic to be processed.
 If the section block does not have a `topic` option, then the section name will be used.

   Consider the following example: